 Each of PAR Investment Partners, L.P. ("PAR Capital") and certain funds or accounts managed by an investment adviser subsidiary of Blackrock, Inc. (such funds and accounts, the "Blackrock Entities") has agreed to purchase shares of common stock from the Apollo Stockholder in private placements that are expected to close concurrently with this offering.
 Each of PAR Capital and the Blackrock Entities is a "qualified institutional buyer" as defined in Rule 144A under the Securities Act of 1933, as amended.
 The number of shares of common stock to be purchased by PAR Capital from the Apollo Stockholder will be based on an aggregate purchase price of \$50.0 million and a price per share equal to 94% of the initial public offering price.
 The number of shares of common stock to be purchased by the Blackrock Entities from the Apollo Stockholder will be based on an aggregate purchase price of \$50.0 million and a price per share equal to 94% of the initial public offering price.
-Assuming an initial public offering price of \$22.00 per share of common stock, the midpoint of the range set forth on the cover page of this prospectus, PAR Capital will purchase 2,417,794 shares of common stock from the Apollo Stockholder.
+Based on the initial public offering price of \$24.00 per share of common stock, PAR Capital will purchase 2,216,312 shares of common stock from the Apollo Stockholder and the Blackrock Entities will purchase an aggregate of 2,216,308 shares of common stock from the Apollo Stockholder.
 Each private placement is subject to certain closing conditions, including a requirement that total gross proceeds from the sale of shares by us in this offering will be at least \$175 million.
 Each of PAR Capital and the Blackrock Entities has entered into an agreement with the underwriters pursuant to which it has agreed not to dispose of its shares for a period of 180 days after the date of this prospectus, subject to certain exceptions.
 See "Summary-Private Placements."